Start Here | Prevention | Treatment | Recovery

 After school option with character building components

-Step 1 - Conduct a Community Assessment to determine its level of readiness to take action; identify assets, strengths, gaps, substances to address, resources and other efforts currently happening (to reduce duplication).
+STEP 1 - Conduct a Community Assessment to determine the level of readiness : identify assets, strengths, gaps, substances to address, and resources and efforts currently happening to reduce duplication.

-Step 3 - A 12-month Action Plan is developed to address priorities and includes seven strategies:
+STEP 3 - Develop a 12-month Action Plan to address priorities and include:

 1. Sustainable — prevention activities are built into school and business budgets to ensure long-term sustainability.